nimbusproject/cloudinit.d/docs/README.boottool.txt

 There are no restrictions imposed upon these programs.
 The responsibility of creating safe programs that do the intended function is entirely upon the user.
-The programs are uploaded to the VMs /tmp directory and run as root.
-Cloudboot expects that bootpgm will contextualize the system (anyway it wants) and it expects the readypgm to return a 0 or a 1 stating if the system is ready or not.
+The programs are uploaded to the VMs /tmp directory and run as root. cloudinit.d expects that bootpgm will contextualize the system (anyway it wants) and it expects the readypgm to return a 0 or a 1 stating if the system is ready or not.

 The value for each program can be a single executable file, or it can be tarball.
-If the filename ends in 'tar.gz' cloudboot will upload it, then run tar -zxf on it.
+If the filename ends in 'tar.gz' cloudinit.d will upload it, then run tar -zxf on it.
 It expects the tarball to contain a single root with the same name as itself, without the tar.gz extension.
 It further expects all of the files to be under that directory including an